Siran Neal

-Siran De'Vonte' Neal (born August 4, 1994) is an American football cornerback for the Buffalo Bills of the National Football League (NFL).
-He played college football at Jacksonville State and was drafted by the Bills in the fifth round of the 2018 NFL Draft.
+Siran De'Vonte' Neal (born August 4, 1994) is an American professional football safety and nickelback for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Jacksonville State Gamecocks and was selected by the Buffalo Bills in the fifth round of the 2018 NFL draft.

+Early life

+Neal attended Abbeville High School in Abbeville, Alabama, where he played football.
+He was an All-State wide receiver for the team in 2011, when he caught 54 passes and 13 touchdowns.
+He played his senior season at Eufaula High School in Eufaula, Alabama.
+He was a first team All-State selection in 2012.
+He hauled in 22 catches for 377 yards and eight touchdowns.

 College career

 Neal attended and played college football at Jacksonville State and graduated with a degree in criminal justice.
 He was a two-time all-Ohio Valley Conference selection in 2016 and 2017, the first year as a linebacker, the second as a safety.
 In 2016 he made 80 tackles and an interception as a linebacker.
 Switching to safely in 2017, Neal made 33 tackles and had a team-high 11 pass breakups.